Keri Lighthouse

-Keri Lighthouse (Estonian: Keri tuletorn) (previously known as Kokskäri Lighthouse) is a lighthouse in the Gulf of Finland on Keri Island.
-The light itself is at an elevation of 31 m above sea level, while the lighthouse itself is 28 m tall.
+Keri lighthouse (Estonian: Keri tuletorn) is a lighthouse in Estonia, located on the Keri (Kockskär) island in the Gulf of Finland of the Baltic Sea.
+The light is at an elevation of 31 m above sea level, while the lighthouse is 28 m tall.

 History

 The present-day lighthouse was built in 1858.
 It is a red metal cylinder topped with the lantern room and balcony which rests upon a cylindrical stone base.
 This light is computer controlled, powered by solar cells and batteries.

 The original wooden lighthouse was built in 1724.
 It was rebuilt in the early 19th century with a stone base topped with a wooden tower.

 From 1907 to 1912 it was the only lighthouse in the world to be powered by natural gas.
 In 1990 the stone base began to collapse and steel reinforcements were installed.
 In 2007 an internet camera was installed followed by an internet weather station in 2009.